gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/dict7.md

 * If the list contains no elements that are equal to 10, it should return an empty list.
 * If the value at the given key is not a list, it should return an empty list.
 * If the key doesn't exist or its value is None, it should return an empty list.
+* If there is a list at the given key you can assume it is a list of numbers.

 ```
 dictionary = {'list_of_numbers': [1000, 10, 50, 10]}